udevbe/greenfield/compositor-module/README.md

 ## About

-This is the Greenfield Compositor module source.
-An HTML5 Wayland compositor library.
+The HTML5 Wayland compositor library for Greenfield.

 ## Building